 At the first meeting held after each ordinary elections day, the CEO is to allot by random draw, a position at the Council table to each Councillor and the Councillor is to occupy that position when present at meetings of the Council until such time as there is a call by a majority of Councillors for a re-allotment of positions.

-The Chief Executive Officer will allot seats at the Council table for Councillors.
+The Chief Executive Officer allotted seats by random draw at the Council Table for Councillors.